andresgutgon/gumstars/README.md

 - [x] Add Tailwind to style the pages
 - [x] Add Gunroad favicon
 - [x] Stars average rating with all reviews
-- [ ] Show product reviews (No auth required for the challenge)
+- [x] Show product reviews (No auth required for the challenge)

+## Make review vanilla JS (well, Hotwire)
 - [ ] Make modal with Hotwired (aka kind of Vanilla JS)

-## TODO React
-- Make React version of rating system
+- [ ] Implement review creating logic in the backend

+## Fix deploy Heroku
+- [ ] Assets are not compiled CSS and JS

 ## TODO Realtime
+- [ ] Use ActionCable to get by Websockets latest changes on product reviews
 - [ ] Add Redis addon to Heroku or deploy to Digital Ocean.
 Heroku requires to add a credit card even for a free addon.

-- [ ] Use ActionCable to get by Websockets latest changes on product reviews
+## TODO React
+- Make React version of rating system

 ## Compromises
 Things I would do different or I have doubts.